 The Red Dot student’s choice book awards are an initiative of the International School Libraries Network (ISLN) in Singapore.
-The annual event started in 2009.
+The awards were founded in 2009.
 All school libraries in Singapore — and the region — are welcome to participate.
-Shortlisted books — in four age-based categories, with eight titles in each — are announced in May or June at the Readers Cup finals.
+Shortlisted books — in four age-based categories, with eight titles in each — are announced each year in May or June at the Readers Festival.

 Voting takes place between March and May.
 There is an overall winner for Singapore as well as individual winners within each school.

-A Readers Cup competition based on a subset of these shortlists is usually held in May.
-If you are interested in seeing information about previous Readers Cups, see the previous Red Dot Book Awards websites under the Previous Years header in the menu above.
+A Readers Festival Quiz based on a subset of these shortlists is usually held in May, followed by the Readers Festival.
+If you are interested in seeing information about previous Readers Festivals, please see the past Red Dot Book Awards websites under the Previous Years header in the menu above.

 The Red Dot categories are roughly based on readers, rather than book formats or school divisions.
 (NB: It is up to every librarian to determine which books are right for which classes in your school to read.)